Small Animal Emergency Medicine

-This is not a rotating Internship but a specialty Internship in Emergency Medicine.
-The objectives of this program are to train individuals to be excellent emergency clinicians with a focus on the development of critical thinking.
-The caseload exposes the interns to a broad variety of cases with ample opportunity to observe and participate in cutting edge veterinary medicine.
-It is excellent training for future residents as well as those seeking a career in emergency medicine.
-Of the 25 interns that have completed the program to date, 15 have obtained residencies and 10 are in private practice or other training programs.
+This program is a one-year specialty internship in emergency medicine.
+It is not a rotating internship.
+The primary objective of this program is to train individuals to be excellent emergency clinicians with a focus on the development of critical thinking skills.
+Our emergency caseload exposes the interns to a wide variety of cases with ample opportunity to observe and participate in cutting edge veterinary medicine.
+It is excellent training for future residents as well as for those seeking a career in emergency medicine.
+Thirty-one interns have completed the program to date.
+Twenty-seven have applied for residency training programs, 21 of whom obtained residencies.

 Clinical and Teaching Responsibilities:

-The majority of the clinical commitment will be after hours emergency receiving.
+The majority of the clinical commitment is after hours emergency receiving.
 While on clinic duty the emergency intern will receive all emergency cases and provide immediate stabilization and diagnostic procedures.
 The intern will be responsible for the entire case management of mild and moderately ill patients, while severely ill or injured patients will be managed with the assistance of an Emergency and Critical Care (ECC) resident and/or faculty member.
-An ECC resident and faculty member is available for back up at all times.
-Interns are responsible for client communications, referring veterinarian communications and maintenance of a high quality medical record.
+An ECC resident and faculty member are available for back up at all times.
+Interns are responsible for professional client communications, timely referring veterinarian communications, and maintenance of a high quality medical record.
 The majority of patients will be transferred at the end of each shift.
 The intern may maintain management of some patients for the duration of their hospitalized period.
-The after hours emergency service is supported by numerous other specialty services including neurology, cardiology, anesthesia, surgery, radiology, internal medicine and ophthalmology.
+The after hours emergency service is supported by numerous other specialty services including neurology, cardiology, anesthesia, surgery, radiology, internal medicine, and ophthalmology.

 The VMTH Small Animal Emergency Service provides primary care for the local population and accepts numerous referrals from other veterinary facilities within a wide region.
 As a result our service manages a broad range of medical and surgical diseases.
 These include primary trauma and intoxications, complex medical conditions, as well as referrals for hemodialysis or mechanical ventilation.
-On all shifts, the intern will work with and mentor senior veterinary students and 1 – 2 trained technicians.
+On all shifts, the intern will work with 2 trained technicians and will work with and mentor senior veterinary students.
 The intern will provide clinical teaching and evaluation of these veterinary students.

-The first 4 weeks of the internship will be directly mentored by ECC faculty and residents.
-In addition interns will work under the direct supervision of an ECC faculty member for approximately one third of their afterhours receiving shifts.
-Interns will attend journal club and topic based intern rounds weekly and service rounds when scheduled on daytime clinic duty.
+The first 4 weeks of the internship are directly mentored by ECC faculty and residents.
+In addition interns work under the direct supervision of an ECC faculty member for approximately one half of their after-hours receiving shifts.
+Interns will attend journal club and topic-based intern rounds weekly and service rounds when scheduled on daytime clinic duty.
 Interns are also encouraged to participate in weekly resident rounds.
-Four weeks of the year will be scheduled as professional development during which the intern can choose to spend time in ICU, rotate with other specialty services in the VMTH or pursue a research project.
+Four weeks of the year will be scheduled as professional development during which the intern can choose to spend time in ICU, rotate with other specialty services in the VMTH, or pursue a research project.
 Twenty-four days of vacation will be provided.
 Some clinic duty on University holidays will be required.

 Course of activities: